Last updated: Oct-01-2024

 transformations

-This guide focuses on custom coordinates (including on-the-fly custom coordinates), custom regions and custom face coordinates, which allow you define specific areas of an image to focus on (also known as gravity
+This guide focuses on custom coordinates (including on-the-fly custom coordinates), custom regions and custom face coordinates, which allow you to define specific areas of an image to focus on (also known as gravity

 ).
 You can learn more about gravity in Gravity positions for crops and Image layer placement.
 You may also be interested in Face-detection based transformations.